nikhil-github/api-cab-data/README.md

 `make fmt` - format the codebase using `go fmt` and `goimports`

 `make test` - run unit tests for the project

-### Important: This will download and launch two docker images, please be patient.

 ### Database Migration